prathamgambhir/Amazon_Homepage_Clone/README.md

 - **HTML** – For Structure of Website
 - **CSS** – For styling
 - **Font Awesome** – For icons (cart, flag etc.)
-- 🔧 No frameworks or libraries used
+- No frameworks or libraries used

 ---

 ##  Time Spent

  Built in just **1 day**
- Horizontal scrolling sections were the most challenging but rewarding part!
+ Horizontal scrolling & Product Boxes section was the most challenging but rewarding part!

 ---